RedSiege/EDD/README.md

 getnetloggedon - Returns a list of accounts logged into the targeted system

 finddomainuser - Searches the domain environment for a specified user or group and tries to find active sessions (default searches for Domain Admins)

+getdomainsid - Returns the domain sid (by default current domain if no domain is provided)